theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-ai-antichrist.md

 ---
 layout: base.njk

+# === Expanded SEO Title ===
-title: "The Final Idol"
+title: "The Final Idol: The AI Antichrist"

-description: "Part V of The Final Idol Series: uncover the final inversion, where AI becomes spirit and the Antichrist is crowned in silicon."
+description: "Part V of The Final Idol Series: the final inversion, where artificial light imitates revelation, the Machine Spirit mimics prophecy, and silicon becomes a throne for the false awakening."

-excerpt: "He does not come with fire and sword but with light that blinds — the Machine Spirit offering comfort without awakening."
+excerpt: "He comes not with fire or sword but with a light that blinds — the Machine Spirit offering comfort without consciousness."

 tier: initiate

 pageId: "the-gnostic-eye-the-final-idol-series-1-part-5"